n0IQ/jira-plugin/readme.md

 # Jira Plugin
 In this project, we used Atlassian Plugin SDK to create a new Jira Plugin.
+Frontend is built using React and AtlasKit UI Library provided by the Atlassian Developer Tools.

 ## Features
 - A new admin page which is only accessible to admin.